nicolastoon/analyzing-recipe-tags/README.md

 The median was used to divide the recipes into the high and low calorie groups.
 The median was used since <code>'calories'</code> had extreme outliers.
 Therefore, any recipe with strictly less calories than the median were considered "low calorie" and any recipe with calories greater than or equal to the median were considered "high calorie".

-For our measure of fairness, I decided to evaluate the accuracy parity.
+For a measure of fairness, I decided to evaluate the accuracy parity.
 If the model is fair, then the accuracy across both groups will have an insignificant difference, and vice versa.
-I chose accuracy parity because <code>'calories'</code> is likely to be a significant feature in our model, so evaluating other forms of parities (such as precision or recall parities) might be imbalanced due to the nature of our model.
+I chose accuracy parity because <code>'calories'</code> is likely to be a significant feature in the model, so evaluating other forms of parities (such as precision or recall parities) might be imbalanced due to the nature of the model.
 For example, low calorie recipes will likely get more predictions for the <code>'dietary'</code> tag, so recipes without the <code>'dietary'</code> tag will hurt the precision.
 On the other hand, high calorie recipes are less likely to get predictions for the <code>'dietary'</code> tag, so recipes with the tag will hurt the recall.

 We can measure the significance of the accuracy parity of the model using a permutation test.